⬡ ROULETTE CALCULATOR

 How accurate is the parameter sweep?

-The sweep tests 81 combinations of scoring weights and decay rates across capped sessions for speed.
+The sweep tests 81 combinations of Count, Streak, and Miss weights across capped sessions for speed.
 The results indicate relative performance between configurations but should be validated with a full Run Simulation using your preferred settings.
 All results are subject to the same random variance as real roulette.

 DISCLAIMER This tool is provided for entertainment and educational purposes only.
 It does not guarantee winnings or predict future outcomes.
 Roulette is a game of chance — no betting system or probability model can overcome the mathematical house edge.
 Never bet more than you can afford to lose.
 If you or someone you know has a gambling problem, please contact the National Problem Gambling Helpline at 1-800-522-4700 (US) or visit BeGambleAware.org.

-© 2025 Roulette Probability Engine · For entertainment and educational purposes only · Not affiliated with any casino
+© 2025 RoulettCalculator.org · For entertainment and educational purposes only · Not affiliated with any casino

 v1.7.1 · American & European Roulette